 - Mild vegetable or olive oil, for the skillet

-- 2. Whisk together the buckwheat and whole-wheat flours, baking powder, baking soda, cinnamon and salt in a bowl.
+- Whisk together the buckwheat and whole-wheat flours, baking powder, baking soda, cinnamon, and salt in a bowl.

-- 5. Using a spatula, slide the pancakes from the griddle or skillet to a baking sheet lined with a clean towel.
-Cover the pancakes and place them in the oven to keep warm while you repeat with the remaining batter, slicking the cooking surface with a little more butter or oil as needed.
-Serve the pancakes hot with butter and pure maple syrup.
+- Using a spatula, slide the pancakes from the griddle or skillet to a baking sheet lined with a clean towel.
+Cover the pancakes with another clean towel or aluminum foil and place in the oven to keep warm.
+Repeat with the remaining batter, slicking the cooking surface with a little more butter or oil as needed.
+Serve the pancakes hot with butter and maple syrup.